pymeasure/pymeasure/docs/dev/adding_instruments.rst

     This is, how quantities can be used in pymeasure instruments right now. `Issue 666 <https://github.com/pymeasure/pymeasure/issues/666>`_ develops a more convenient implementation of quantities in the property factories.

 `get_process` can also be used to perform string processing.
-Let's say your instrument returns a value with its unit which has to be removed.
+Let's say your instrument returns a value with its unit (e.g. :code:`1.23 nF`), which has to be removed.
 This could be achieved by the following code:

 .. testcode::

     Extreme5000.capacity = Instrument.measurement(
         ":CAP?",
-        """ A measurement returning a capacity in nF in the format '<cap> nF'
+        """Measure the capacity in nF (float).""",
-        """,
         get_process=lambda v: float(v.replace('nF', ''))
     )